OzuYatamutsu/project-overengineer/README.md

 18. The Status API returns the result of the processing to the Client.
 19. The Client closes the WebSocket against the Status API.
 20. The Client displays the result.
+21. A Janitor service watches jobs within the Redis cluster to clean up jobs which breach a predefined job TTL.
+22. The Janitor service removes any jobs in a state of DONE for more than the job TTL.
+23. The Janitor service looks for any jobs in a state of PROCESSING for more than the job TTL.
+These jobs are set to an ABORT_TIMEOUT state (and the timestamp is updated), which updates the Client via the Status API, closes the WebSocket, and updates all workers via the event stream.
+If the canceled job was actively being processed by a worker within the OCR Core, the job is aborted and the worker becomes idle again.
+The Client displays a message saying the service timed out while processing the image and to attempt to resubmit the image.
+24. The Janitor service looks for any jobs in a state of WAITING for more than the job TTL.
+These jobs are set to an ABORT_OVERLOAD state (and the timestamp is updated), which updates the Client via the Status API and closes the WebSocket.
+The Client displays a message saying the service is overloaded and to try again at a later time.
+25. The Janitor service removes any jobs in a state of ABORT_TIMEOUT for more than the job TTL.
+26. The Janitor service removes any jobs in a state of ABORT_OVERLOAD for more than the job TTL.

 ## Reliability plane architecture